TimothyRLaMora734/OpenGLStarter/README.md

 ### Step-by-Step

-1. __Install CMake__
+1. __Install CMake__<br/>
 Download and install the CMake from their website [here](https://cmake.org/download/).

-2. __Setup the source folder and the build folder__
+2. __Setup the source folder and the build folder__ <br/>
 Open CMake.
-You will see two input boxes.
+You will see two input boxes. <br/>
-The first you will put the OpenGLStarter folder.
+The first you will put the OpenGLStarter folder. <br/>
-The Second you will put the location you want to build the project.
+The Second you will put the location you want to build the project. <br/>
-Look at the example:
+Look at the example: <br/>
 ![CMake folder setup](https://github.com/A-Ribeiro/OpenGLStarter/raw/master/doc/images/cmake-folder-setup.png)

-3. __Select the platform specific project you want to create__ When you click in the _configure_ for the first time, you need to select the IDE or the build system you want CMake to generate for you.
+3. __Select the platform specific project you want to create__ <br/>
+When you click in the _configure_ for the first time, you need to select the IDE or the build system you want CMake to generate for you. <br/>
 ![CMake build system selection](https://github.com/A-Ribeiro/OpenGLStarter/raw/master/doc/images/cmake-ide-select.png)

-4. __Click in configure until all the red parameters gone__ CMake analyses your system for the compiler and build system you selected.
-You need to click several times in the _configure_ button until all red parameters gone.
+4. __Click in configure until all the red parameters gone__ <br/>
+CMake analyses your system for the compiler and build system you selected.
+You need to click several times in the _configure_ button until all red parameters gone. <br/>
 ![CMake red parameters](https://github.com/A-Ribeiro/OpenGLStarter/raw/master/doc/images/cmake-red-parameters.png)

-5. __Click in generate__
+5. __Click in generate__ <br/>
-After these steps, you can open in the IDE you created the project located in the build folder.
+After these steps, you can open in the IDE you created the project located in the build folder. <br/>
 ![CMake generated](https://github.com/A-Ribeiro/OpenGLStarter/raw/master/doc/images/cmake-generate.png)

 ## How to Create a new Project